Mapping Fairfield’s Agribusiness Sector

 Likewise, Vincent the operations manager of Art of Gelato Michelangelo, an Italian owned and managed dessert parlour, told us that the business sources inputs from local suppliers, including Cello Liqueurs, literally up the road, as well as purchasing seasonal fruit locally.
 The company manufactures and on-sells high quality products through an extensive distribution network and of course provides bespoke in-dining experiences.

 And this is just the tip of the iceberg, a snapshot of an extensive array of food and beverage companies that operate throughout the LGA – adding value along the supply chain and contributing to the local economy.

-Situated in close proximity to major transport hubs and major supermarket fulfillment centres the region is earmarked for growth and ripe to support emerging industries such as logistics, wholesaling, and trade.
+Situated in close proximity to major transport hubs and major supermarket fulfilment centres the region is ear-marked for growth and ripe to support emerging industries such as logistics, wholesaling, and trade.

 Coupled with investment in the nearby Western Parkland City and the Horsley Park Urban Farming Precinct, Fairfield is on course to expand its reputation as a supplier of local food and beverage products and is set to become a first-class recreational destination in the heart of Western Sydney.
 And this makes for a very liveable region.

 As we continue to better understand the complexities that underpin the food and beverage sector in Western Sydney we promise to keep you posted and shout out new opportunities.

 In the meantime, if you would like more detail about our projects please contact Julie McAlpin email@example.com

 Fairfield City Economic Profile October 2020